List of Chicago Fire characters: Blake Gallo

-In "Shut It Down", he takes a call personal when a little girl is injured in a gas explosion and fire, visiting her in the hospital after he is treated for burns he received in that fire and even buying a blanket for her for whenever she wakes from her coma.
-It is inferred by Casey to Kidd that he is feeling lost since the girl injured in the fire was around the age Gallo's sister was when she died.
+In "Shut It Down", he takes a call personally when a little girl is injured in a gas explosion and fire, visiting her in the hospital after he is treated for burns he received in that fire and even buying a blanket for her for whenever she wakes from her coma.
+It is implied by Casey to Kidd that he is feeling lost since the girl injured in the fire was around the age Gallo's sister was when she died.

 In "Hold Our Ground", he begins a fling with Violet Mikami, an old rival from the academy and a paramedic over at Firehouse 20.
 They begin a relationship in "Then Nick Porter Happened", where Gallo reveals they're going on a date.
 In "Shut It Down", their relationship appears to gain traction when she purchases a Fitbit so that they can compete on their step counts.

 During "51's Original Bell", Gallo becomes jealous of Violet seeing other men, despite him being the one who suggested they be open.
 Violet and Gallo argue over their relationship and presumably break up because of Violet being upset with him having trust issues.

 In Season 9, Gallo becomes attracted to Gianna Mackey, who is a childhood friend of Joe.
-He attempted to ask permission but Joe refused because of his over protective attitude with her though this does not stop Gianna who makes advances on him to his discomfort.
+He attempts to ask permission but Joe refuses because of his over protective attitude with her though this does not stop Gianna who makes advances on him to his discomfort.

-After Mackey's departure, Violet came to Firehouse 51 as Mackey's replacement.
-Gallo was relieved when he found out that it was for one shift only as he got flustered around her.
-Later, when Violet revealed that she would be full time at 51, Ritter told him that he had to pull himself together.
+After Mackey's departure, Violet comes to Firehouse 51 as Mackey's replacement.
+Gallo is relieved when he finds out that it is for one shift only as he gets flustered around her.
+Later, when Violet reveals that she will be working full time, Ritter tells him that he has to pull himself together.

+In Season 10, he yells at Lieutenant Jason Pelham "I'm not a Candidate anymore".